nix-eval for Haskell

 the project.

-There are still tricky issues like running nix-shell
+There are still tricky issues like running nix-shells

 little complicated since the Haskell code is running